 - You free up monthly cash flow

-- You can save more each month
+- Can save more each month

 - Your net worth grows as your debt falls